This post contains affiliate links. See our affiliate disclosure.

 3. Ethics and Professional Practice (4–6 questions)

 Covers the NCEES Model Rules of Professional Conduct, ethical obligations, public safety considerations, and licensure requirements.
 These are conceptual rather than computational—you will be given scenarios and asked to identify the correct ethical course of action.
 Read the ethics section in the reference handbook carefully.
-This is one of the easiest topic areas to score well on with minimal study time, making it essentially free points on exam day.

 4. Engineering Economics (4–6 questions)